 It is quiet as I make my way to Rabaa, making sure I do not trip over the rubble.
 There is a stench in the air that comes after a mass burning.
-Once my eyes adjust to the brightness around me I realise almost everything here has been burnt.
+Once my eyes adjust to the brightness around me I realize almost everything here has been burnt.
 Trees are stripped bare, the trunks blackened.
 The pavement, the ground, nearby buildings and fountains are all blackened with the embrace of a recent fire.

 Among the rubble is a torn poster of Morsi.
 Protesters had been camping out in this residential area for six weeks.

 The police and army are parked in the area.
 Cans and tins were among things I spotted in the rubble.

 The devastation doesn’t end.
 There are electrical wires, clothes, trees and planks of wood on this pavement.
 Cars nearby were also either damaged or completely destroyed when protesters set fire to them.

 The petrol station in the back, Mobil, was also torched.